cavemoa/Feather-M0-Adalogger/README.md

 # Code for Feather M0 Adalogger
-### All code is primarily for [Feather M0 Hardware] (https://learn.adafruit.com/adafruit-feather-m0-adalogger/) by Adafruit
+#### All code is primarily for [Feather M0 Hardware] (https://learn.adafruit.com/adafruit-feather-m0-adalogger/) by Adafruit which handily runs the SAMD21 chip (i.e. Arduino Zero) which has an an inbuilt RTC.
+The adafruit incantation has an onboard uSD card slot and lovely small form factor.
 Repo for the code  as I play with the new Feather M0 Adalogger from Adafruit.
 Aim will be to develop a standard logger code primarily for I2C devices but also ADC if you want.
 That makes use of the compact Feather M0, its RTC and deepsleep/low power modes.

 ##SimpleLogger